Sunday, December 4, 2022

 Led Zeppelin - Post Breakup Albums

-For the first five albums, whenever Led Zeppelin had additional songs that didn’t fit, the tracks were left in the vault.
+For the first five albums, the tracks were left in the vault whenever Led Zeppelin had additional songs that didn’t fit.
 But with the recording of Physical Graffiti, instead of cutting songs that didn’t fit they decided to instead expand to a double album and include unused songs from the past to fill it out.

-However, I wondered how things might have turned out if the band went its usual route and after the end of the band, the group continued issuing albums of leftover tracks into the 1980s.
+However, I wondered how things might have turned out if the band had gone its usual route and, after the band's end, continued issuing albums of leftover tracks into the 1980s.

 So first, I had to cut Physical Graffiti down to a single disc: